-The wastewater enters the first chamber and separates over time, with solids settling at the bottom, oils and greases forming a layer of scum at the top, and a layer of relatively clear water remaining in the middle.
+- The wastewater separates over time.
+Solids settle at the bottom, while oils and greases form a layer of scum at the top, leaving a layer of relatively clear water remaining in the middle.

-Septic tank maintenance advice
+Septic Tank maintenance advice

 - Food waste